tuunanet/todo-app-challenge/README.md

-# To-Do Challenge — Fullstack Azure App
+# Azure full-stack app challenge: To-Do list

 This repository contains a scaffold for a classic To-Do web application.